andybalholm/redwood/README.md

 Classification Service
 ======================

-In addition to running as a proxy, Redwood can also run as a URL classification service.
+In addition to running as a proxy, Redwood can also be used as a URL classification service.
 It receives an HTTP request specifying a URL, and returns a JSON object that tells what categories it was classifed in, and the score for each category.

-The classification service is enabled by a configuration line like the following, which would make it listen for classification requests on port 6503:

-	classifier :6503

 Categories can be excluded from the classification reports: